anthonydarkoonx/RottenFishXL/README.md

 ComfyUI Workflow for RottenFishXL

-Use Ernie-Image-Turbo_RottenFishXL.json for a more modern style.
+Use Ernie-Image_RottenFishXL.json for a modern more spongebob style aesthethic, it uses ernie-image turbo.

-Use Ernie-Image-Turbo_RottenFishXL_grossup.json for a more 90s style.
+Use Ernie-Image_Turbo_RottenFishXL.json for a more Ren & Stimpy like aesthethicit uses ernie-image base quantized.